-In the area of reparative medicine and axonal regeneration, studies and trials utilizing cellular therapies, state-of-the-art neurorehabilitation strategies and robotic devices to improve function are underway.
-Our initial human Schwann cell trial has been completed with encouraging results that are being submitted for peer review publication.
-The chronic spinal cord injury trial is evaluating Schwann cell transplantation in combination with an extensive rehabilitation protocol.
-At a time when the spinal cord field has witnessed some stem cell companies withdrawing their spinal cord programs, it is important to emphasize The Miami Project’s total commitment to develop and refine treatment protocols based on reproducible data to maximize recovery.
+In the area of reparative medicine and axonal regeneration, trials utilizing cellular therapies combined with innovative neurorehabilitation strategies and robotic devices to improve function are underway.
+Our initial human Schwann cell trial has been completed and published in a leading scientific journal for all investigators to read.
+A new trial that targets chronic spinal cord injury is currently evaluating Schwann cell transplantation in combination with an extensive rehabilitation protocol.
+The devastating consequence of peripheral nerve injury are also being treated with a combinational bridging and cell therapy strategy that is producing real benefits in injured individuals.
+It is important to emphasize The Miami Project’s total commitment to develop and refine new treatment protocols based on reproducible data to maximize recovery.

-Another mission of The Miami Project is to utilize new technologies to better understand molecular mechanisms underlying cell death and axonal regeneration.
-The Miami Project Researchers are collaborating with industry to improve function.
-Our Educational and Outreach programs are reaching out to individuals throughout the United States and abroad.
-We acknowledge and thank our spinal cord injured community for their important contributions to the success of our research programs.
-With the future completion of the new Christine E. Lynn Rehabilitation Center, our programs will continue to grow and help many more individuals with the quality of life issues associated with these injuries.
-We are most excited about the future as we continue to collaborate with scientists world-wide to obtain new knowledge and develop exciting therapeutic strategies.
-These are very exciting times in The Miami Project to Cure Paralysis, and we greatly appreciate the critical support from our friends and colleagues.
+With the future completion of the new Christine E. Lynn Rehabilitation Center for The Miami Project to Cure Paralysis at UHealth/Jackson, our programs will continue to grow and help many more individuals with injury-induced disabilities and quality of life issues.
+We remain excited about the future as we continue to collaborate with scientists worldwide to test new technologies and approaches for improving functional outcomes.
+These are extraordinary times at The Miami Project and we greatly appreciate the critical support from our friends and colleagues.

 W. Dalton Dietrich, Ph.D.